Feyerabend/bb/workbook/ch01/koch/README.md

 ### For non-beginners

 1. Animating the Koch snowflake:
-    - Objective: Create a dynamic visualization of the snowflake's growth with each recursion.
+    - Objective: Create a dynamic visualisation of the snowflake's growth with each recursion.
     - Exercise: Use a library like matplotlib or pygame to draw the Koch snowflake in real-time, updating the display as each recursion level is added.
 Or use JavaScript and Canvas.
     - Goal: Explore practical aspects of rendering, animation, and performance issues with recursive drawings.